-In Chapter 5, various kinds of radiation HPEM generators are described, and examples of waveforms are given.
-When seen from the generator side, the frequency is 300 MHz to 5 GHz, and when considered from the aspect of the size of the device or screw spacing, the frequency to pay attention to is 1 to 2 GHz.
-Chapter 6 describes the threat due to conduction.
-The frequency range to take notice of for a power-supply line is 50 Hz to 1 MHz, since at 10 MHz or greater and also 40 dB or greater the frequency is damped, and the frequency range to take notice of for a communication line is 1 kHz to 1 GHz.
-The size of the generator is introduced as a trunk-size CW generator, and an ITU-T (10/700) lightning-surge generator.
+In chapter 5 of [IEC 61000-2-13], various kinds of radiation HPEM generators are described, and examples of waveforms are given.
+When seen from the generator side, the frequency is 300 MHz to 5 GHz and when considered from the aspect of the size of the device or screw spacing, the frequency to pay attention to is from 1 to 2 GHz.
+Chapter 6 of [IEC 61000-2-13] describes the threat due to conduction.
+The frequency range to take notice of for a power-supply line is from 50 Hz to 1 MHz, since at 10 MHz or greater and also 40 dB or greater the frequency is damped.
+The frequency range to take notice of for a communication line is from 1 kHz to 1 GHz.
+The size of the generator is introduced as a trunk-size CW generator and an ITU-T (10/700) lightning-surge generator.

-Annex A gives an example of four types of class divisions during landing at a commercial airport.
-Annex B describes a HPEM generator that is hierarchized in technical levels, and for the low-tech level, an example of converting a microwave oven is given, for the medium-tech level, an example of converting a commercial radar system is given, and for the high-tech level, an example of an IRA (Impulse Radiating Antenna) is given.
+Annex A of [IEC 61000-2-13] gives an example of four types of class divisions during a landing at a commercial airport.
+Annex B of [IEC 61000-2-13] describes a HPEM generator that is hierarchized in technical levels and for the low-tech level, an example of converting a microwave oven is given.
+For the medium-tech level, an example of converting a commercial radar system is given and for the high-tech level, an example of an IRA is given.
 Examples of the electric field intensity of each are also given.